Engine Compartment and Mechanical

 USA/CAN air intake hose with port for charcoal canister hose

 Charcoal canister in front left fender of an SM.
-This is the same charcoal canister that was used on the DS.
+This is the same unit that was used on the DS.

 Parts book snippet of the evaporative loss system components